 The M.S. in Information Security is a 36 credit-hour program.
 It requires the completion of 12 courses or 10 courses and a six-credit thesis.
-Its formats offer full-time students the opportunity to earn the degree in 12 months and working professionals the opportunity to earn the degree 16–24 months.
-The Graduate Certificate in Information Security is a 15 credit-hour program that requires the completion of five courses.
-Students who complete the M.S. may also request the graduate certificate.
+Its formats offer full-time students the opportunity to earn the degree in 12 – 16 months and working professionals the opportunity to earn the degree 24 months.

 A graduate with a M.S. in Information Security will have the ability to: